bernhard-42/vscode-ocp-cad-viewer/README.md

 ## Changes

+v2.2.1
+-   Fix: Wrong back material color for faces
+-   Improve parameters of Imageface
+-   Improve clipping when faces are deselected

 v2.2.0
 -   Clipping now works with caps (default: red, green, blue cap faces).
 For assemblies the cap faces can use the associated object colors
 -   Grid now can be centered (parameter: `center_grid=True`):